Delensing Galaxy Surveys: Pixel-level delensing

 We perform a pixel-level delensing using images simulated by the Ultra Fast Image Generator \citep{2013A&C.....1...23B}.
 Pixels associated with each object are identified with the software Source Extractor \citep{1996A&AS..117..393B}, then remapped according to the displacement field at that redshift using the OpenCV software.
 There are visible image artefacts associated with the fact that we can only delens on individual pixels in this approach, i.e. thus blended objects cannot be individually delensed.
 The upper panel of \Fref{fig:remapping} shows the original image as in \Fref{fig:remapping_zoom} and the lower panels show how we decompose the image into the different redshift components.

 We acknowledge helpful discussions with Adam Amara, Gary Bernstein, Sarah Bridle, Joseph Clampitt, Eric Huff, Elisabeth Krause and Mike Jarvis.
 We are grateful to Vinu Vikram for discussions and related collaborative work.
 We thank the simulation team, especially Matt Becker, Michael Busha and Risa Wechsler, responsible for the mock catalogs used in our tests and Lukas Gamper and Joel Berge for the image simulations.
-This work is supported in part by the Department of Energy grant DE-SC0007901.
+This work is supported in part by the Department of Energy grant DE-SC0007901 and the Swiss National Science Foundation grant 200021-149442.